polish-penguin-dev/Penguins-Kindle-Wiki/Mesquite-WAFs.md

 EOF
 ```

-The `APP_ID` Variable Should Match The One Specified In The `config.xml` Within The WAF.
+The `app_id` variable should match the one specified in the `config.xml` within the waf.

-You Can Then Launch It Like So; `lipc-set-prop com.lab126.appmgrd start app://$APP_ID`.
+You can then launch it like so; `lipc-set-prop com.lab126.appmgrd start app://$app_id`.

-Please Note That `opt/var/local/mesquite` Is NOT Symlinked To `var/local/mesquite`!
+Please note that `opt/var/local/mesquite` is not symlinked to `var/local/mesquite`!

 ## WAF Structure